CharanKumarKharade/Tic-Tac-Toe/README.md

-Testing my Javascript skills using a sample game called Tic-Tac-Toe
+This is a sample tic-tac-toe game to play around javascript basics